40+ Best Resources for Student Job Search [2020 Edition]

 Your look is as important as what you say during the interview process.
 Here are some great articles that will help to ensure your appearance is as impressive as your resume:

-- Dressing for Interviews, tips from Michigan State University
+- Dressing for Interviews, tips from Pittsburg State University

 - The Best Outfits for Job Interviews, from The Balance Careers